mxschmitt/awesome-playwright/README.md

 - [Maestro for IntelliJ](https://plugins.jetbrains.com/plugin/18100-maestro) - Playwright plugin for IntelliJ.
 - [playwright-elements](https://www.npmjs.com/package/playwright-elements) - Playwright test extension for more powerful page object implementation.
 - [Playwright-cleanup](https://www.npmjs.com/package/playwright-cleanup) - A Playwright cleanup tool that simplifies test cleanup by undoing any changes to the testing environment.
+- [Playwright-performance](https://www.npmjs.com/package/playwright-performance) - A plugin that helps you optimize the speed and efficiency of web applications by measuring and analyzing the performance of ANY tested flow using Playwright.

 ## Reporters